Can you foresee yourself making predictions about the market? Are you a numbers person?

 Your financial future is looking bright with a bachelor’s degree in economics.
 According to the Bureau of Labor Statistics, the average annual income for economists is a whopping $102,500 per year.

 While it may take a few more years (and a master’s degree) for you to reach that goal, you can still sleep easy knowing that other related jobs in the field are almost just as lucrative.
 Here’s a quick look at the annual earnings for a few jobs that you can land right out of college:

 - Actuary: $101,560/year

 What are the Most Affordable Online Bachelor’s degree in Economics?

 Start your college search for an undergraduate economics program with this college ranking of the 10 Most Affordable Online Bachelor’s of Economics degrees below, which uses in-state tuition cost as the filtering factor.
 The data team at College Choice pulls their information from some of the best sources out there – U.S. News & World Report, Payscale.com, the Bureau of Labor Statistics, and more.

 See our rankings methodology page.

 Fort Hays State University (FHSU) was established in 1902 and originally founded as Western Branch of Kansas State Normal School.
 It is based in Hays, Kansas, and is a public institution.

-Econ courses include: International Economics; Managerial Economics; Money, Banking, and the Macroeconomy; Quantitative Methods.
+International Economics Managerial Economics Money, Banking, and the Macroeconomy Quantitative Methods

 University of West Georgia